 The examples of the Communist Manifesto, TV, and the Internet are very clear.

 Material technology exists in the environment of communication.
 As such, it perturbs and limits communication.
+Or we can say that it alters the possibilities for communication.
 Moeller writes,

 Only communication can communicate.
 The operational structures that emerge in mass media communication are of course continuously “irritated” and also limited by the technological environment (when there is a blackout, you cannot turn on your TV), but technology does not operationally connect to communication.
 Just as you cannot communicate with brainwaves, you also cannot communicate with what goes on in a microchip.
 (124)